 Where is Joe Parkinson now?

-Despite barely playing two full seasons with Everton, Parkinson was held in such high regard that the club granted him a testimonial in 2000.
+Despite barely playing two full seasons with Everton, he was held in such high regard that the club granted him a testimonial in 2000.

 Upon retiring from playing, Parkinson worked at Chester Zoo on a voluntary basis before a brief stint back at Everton as a fans liaison officer.

-After a time spent working with Wigan’s under 18’s team and also the development squad (with Peter Atherton), Parkinson was given the role as the club’s first team coach.
+After a time spent working with their under 18’s team and also the development squad (with Peter Atherton), Parkinson was appointed first team coach.

-Unfortunately, Parkinson left the club in November 2016 after new manager Warren Joyce was appointed and brought in his own backroom staff.
+Unfortunately, he had to leave the Latics in November 2016 after new manager Warren Joyce brought in his own backroom staff.

 Back to Everton

 Statistics courtesy of www.premierleague.com